 installing a new (or changing an existing) meter.

-The network provider must use best endeavours to provide the requested business-to-business service within the time frames stipulated in the Service Order Procedures.
+The network provider must use its best endeavours to provide the requested business-to-business service within the time frames stipulated in the Service Order Procedures.

 The retailer must pay any reasonable charges: